-The principle of the current system of tax relief is that contributions to pensions are exempt from tax when they are made, but taxed when they are paid out to the individual.
-Pension contributions made by individual employees are usually paid out of pre-salary, so tax relief is received at the individual’s marginal tax rate.
-The main limits that apply are the lifetime allowance (LTA) and annual allowance (AA).(Finance Act 2004, Pt 4) At introduction in 2006, the AA was set at £215,000 and the LTA at £1.5 million.
-Both were set to increase in stages, with the LTA reaching £1.8m and the AA £255,000 by 2010.
-(HM treasury, Budget 2004, para 5.45) Since 2010, both allowances have been reduced on a number of occasions.
+Pension tax relief works on the principle that contributions to pensions are exempt from tax when they are made, but taxed when they are paid out.
+Pension contributions made by individual employees are usually paid out of pre-tax salary, so tax relief is received at the individual’s marginal tax rate.
+The main limits that apply are the lifetime allowance (LTA) and annual allowance (AA).
+At introduction in 2006, the AA was set at £215,000 and the LTA at £1.5 million (Finance Act 2004, s218 and 228).
+Both were set to increase in stages, with the LTA reaching £1.8m and the AA £255,000 by 2010 (Budget 2004, para 5.45).
+Since 2010, both allowances have been reduced:

 Measures were introduced to mitigate the impact of these reductions – for example, enabling individuals to protect a higher level of LTA in certain circumstances and allowing them to carry forward unused annual allowances from the previous three years.

 The Government says this has reduced Exchequer costs and the share of pensions tax relief going to additional rate taxpayers.
 (Cm 9102, July 2015, para 1.5 and 2.6.)